Industry information at your fingertips

 While spending the summer with her family -- father Dr Jake Houseman (Jerry Orbach), mother Marjorie (Kelly Bishop), and sister Lisa (Jane Brucker) -- at a resort in upstate New York's Catskill Mountains, Frances 'Baby' Houseman (Jennifer Grey) meets and falls in love with dirty dancer Johnny Castle (Patrick Swayze) and fills in for his partner, former Rockette Penny Johnson (Cynthia Rhodes), when Penny undergoes a botched abortion.
 When Baby's father finds out about her association with Johnny, he forbids her to see him anymore.
 Of course, Baby doesn't listen.

 No. the movie is based on a script by American screenwriter Eleanor Bergstein, who based the story on her own experiences dirty dancing while vacationing in the Catskills with her family in the 1980s.
 It was followed by Dirty Dancing: Havana Nights (2004).
-A reboot, also titled Dirty Dancing, is scheduled for release in 2013.
+A reboot, also titled Dirty Dancing, is on the books, but no release date has been set.

 Dirty dancing is a style of partner dancing that contains provocative movements with sexual overtones such as grinding and closeness.